mknx/smarthome/plugins/sqlite/README.md

     class_name = SQL
     class_path = plugins.sqlite
 #   path = None
+#   dumpfile = /tmp/smarthomedb.dump
 </pre>

-The path attribute allows you to specify the of the SQLite database.
+The `path` attribute allows you to specify the of the SQLite database.

+If you specify a `dumpfile`, SmartHome.py dumps the database every night into this file.

 items.conf
 --------------

 For num and bool items, you could set the attribute: `sqlite`.
-By this you enable logging of the item values.
-If you set this attribute to `init`, SmartHome.py tries to set the item to the last know value (like cache = yes).
+By this you enable logging of the item values and SmartHome.py set the item to the last know value at start up (equal cache = yes).

 <pre>
 [outside]